-Select the inspection profile from the Profiles list, or click to configure a new profile.
+Select the inspection profile from the Inspection profile list, or click Configure to create a new profile.

-Click OK to launch the cleanup.
+Click Analyze to launch the cleanup.

 Alternatively, you can place the caret at an error in the source code that corresponds to a quick-fix, click the red bulb (suggested quick-fix) that appears on the left, and select Code Cleanup from the menu.